richmahn/en_tn/zec/front/intro.md

     - Israel's mourning for having killed God's servant (12:10-14)
     - Israel's purification from sin and the end of false prophets (13:1-6)
     - Final removal of idols from returning Israel (14:1–2)
-    - Future vision of Messiaic Kingdom (14:3–21)
+    - Future vision of Messianic Kingdom (14:3–21)

 #### What is the Book of Zechariah about? ####

 Zechariah wrote to the people of Judah who returned from exile in Babylon.
-The people of Judah were committing the same sins that caused the exile.
-Zechariah calls on the people to return to the Lord and renew the covenant with Yahweh.
-Also, many people were disappointed that the new temple was much smaller than the original temple.
-He encourages the people and shares the vision about the temple in the future.
+The people of Judah continued to sin as their ancestors had before they went into exile.
+Zechariah called the people to repent and to obey Yahweh.
+And he called them to renew the covenant with Yahweh.
+Zechariah also prophesied about the Messiah (6:12) and Israel's final victory over their enemies.
 (See: [[rc://en/tw/dict/bible/kt/covenant]])

 #### How should the title of this book be translated? ####

-It is suggested that translators use a self-explanatory title or follow the regional or the national language versions of the Bible.
-"Zechariah" may also be called the "The Book About Zechariah" or "The Sayings of Zechariah."
-(See: [[rc://en/ta/man/translate/translate-names]])
+Translators may decide to translate the traditional title “The Book of Zechariah” in a way that is clearer to the readers.
+They may decide to call it the "The Book About Zechariah" or "The Sayings of Zechariah."
+(See: rc://en/ta/man/translate/translate-names)

 #### Who wrote the Book of Zechariah? ####

-The prophet Zechariah wrote this book between 520 BC to 480 BC following the ministry of Haggai.
+The prophet Zechariah wrote this book between 520 BC to 480 BC.

 ## Part 2: Important Religious and Cultural Concepts ##

-#### Did Zechariah prophesy before Ezra and Nehemiah? ####
+#### Did Zechariah prophesy before Ezra, Nehemiah, and Haggai? ####

-The historical context of this book is likely prior to the lives of Ezra and Nehemiah.
-The prophecies of Zechariah occur prior to the events of the books of Ezra and Nehemiah and just two months after the prophecies of Haggai.
+Zechariah prophesied before the time of Ezra and Nehemiah.
+He prophesied at the same time as Haggai and continued after Haggai.

 ## Part 3: Important Translation Issues ##

 #### What is the meaning of the term "Israel"? ####

 The name "Israel" is used in many different ways in the Bible.
-The descendants of Jacob, who was also named Israel, were a people group who became known as Israel.
-This people group developed into the unified nation of Israel.
-After the civil war in the nation of Israel, the tribes in the north took the name Israel, while the southern kingdom became known as the kingdom of Judah.
+There was a man named Jacob.
+God changed his name to Israel.
+The descendants of Jacob became a nation also called Israel.
+Eventually, the nation of Israel split into two kingdoms.
+The northern kingdom was named Israel.
+The southern kingdom was named Judah.
 Zechariah uses the term "Israel" to refer to both the nation of Israel and the northern kingdom of Israel.

 #### What imagery does Zechariah use in reference to the Messiah? ####

-Zechariah presents the Messiah as both a king and a shepherd.
-The Messiah will come as a deliverer, yet be "pierced" and "lamented."
-The Messiah will have great power but will still suffer.
-(See: [[rc://en/tw/dict/bible/kt/christ]] and [[rc://en/tw/dict/bible/kt/lament]])
+Zechariah presented the Messiah as both a king and a shepherd.
+Zechariah said that the Messiah would come and deliver his people.
+However, he would also be pierced (12:10) and struck with the sword (13:7).
+(See: rc://en/tw/dict/bible/kt/christ]])

 #### What does the phrase "that day" mean? ####

-Zechariah often speaks of the last days by using the phrase "that day" or "in that day."
+Zechariah often spoke of the last days by using the phrase "that day" or "in that day."
 When referencing a future "day," the translator should be aware that it is possible that the author is speaking about the last days.
 (See: [[rc://en/tw/dict/bible/kt/lastday]])